 These tapes come in three weights, so determine which one is best suited for your art before purchasing.
 Also, when applied, the tape needs to be burnished to hold its strength.
 You can use a burnishing bone, the rounded side of a spoon, or any smooth-rounded tool that will not tear the hinge or the artwork.

-- First, you are going to make your T-hinge.
-Your vertical hinge is going to be adhesive side down, and your T top horizontal hinge will be adhesive side up (the part that will be adhered to the mounting board).
+2️⃣ Make a T-hinge: Your vertical hinge is going to be adhesive side down, and your T top horizontal hinge will be adhesive side up (the part that will be adhered to the mat board).

-- After both sides have been adhered, you will mount it to the mounting board.
-Flip your art face up and center it lightly over the mounting board ensuring it’s centered exactly where you want it.
+4️⃣ After both sides have been adhered, you will mount it to the uncut mat board (or to the acid-free foam core, which will then be hinged to the mat board).
+Flip your art face up and center it lightly over the mat board, ensuring it’s centered exactly where you want it.

-- Once it’s in place, lower it onto the board and, using clean hands, apply pressure to the top of your art where the hinges are.
-Be sure to apply enough pressure to make the tape secure.
+5️⃣ Once it’s in place, lower it onto the board and, using gloved hands, apply pressure to the top of your art where the hinges are.
+Ensure you apply enough pressure to make the tape secure.

-- Complete the presentation by framing the mounted work.
-For valuable art, be sure to select museum-quality, UV-filtering glass to protect from UV damage and risk of fading.
+6️⃣ Complete the presentation by showcasing the mounted work in a high-quality, custom frame.
+For long-term preservation of your artwork, be sure to select museum-quality, UV-filtering glass to protect from UV damage and risk of fading.